Application and Admissions

 - Contact information for 3 persons who are willing to recommend your application

 - A short statement of what you hope to get out of your graduate experience

 The Master of Music degree does not require the GRE exam.

-Deadlines: There are no actual deadlines set forth by the Graduate School in regards to application and enrollment for summer graduate study, but the Music Department has established a timeline by which we would like to see students complete those tasks.
+There are no actual deadlines set forth by the Graduate School in regards to application and enrollment for summer graduate study, but the Music Program has established a timeline by which we would like to see students complete those tasks.

-IF you are applying to the Graduate College as a NON-DEGREE student, we would recommend that you file your application materials at least 3 weeks prior to the scheduled start of the first class for which you intend to enroll.
+If you are applying to the Graduate School as a non-degree student, we recommend that you file your application materials at least 3 weeks prior to the scheduled start of the first class for which you intend to enroll.
 This should provide time for your materials to arrive and be reviewed, still leaving enough time for you to enroll for your classes.